b8ne/react-native-pusher-push-notifications/README.md

 # react-native-pusher-push-notifications
-Manage pusher channel subscriptions from within React Native JS
+Manage pusher interest subscriptions from within React Native JS

 IMPORTANT!!!
 This module is intended to complement the default [Pusher setup](https://pusher.com/docs/push_notifications).
 This module simply allows that implementation to be accessed directly from React Native JS.